brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 ## References

-Endgame Manual 4th Edition, by Mark Dvoretsky, 2014.
+Dvoretsky's Endgame Manual, by Mark Dvoretsky, 2014.

 How to Reassess Your Chess: Chess Mastery Through Chess Imbalances, by Jeremy Silman, 2010.